Here is a summary of some of the more newsworthy employment law cases which you should certainly be aware of as we head into 2018.

 One of the biggest employment law cases of 2017 was the surprise Supreme Court decision, which not only abolished Employment Tribunal fees moving forwards but also ordered all fees previously paid since July 2013 to be reimbursed.

 Following this ruling, claimants can now bring claims to Employment Tribunals without having to pay a fee, reverting the law back to pre-July 2013.
-This employment law change has already seen a huge increase in the number of claims brought to Tribunal in recent months and removes the barrier to justice, which the fees were criticised for from the outset of them being introduced.
+This employment law change has already seen a huge increase in the number of claims brought to Tribunal and removes the barrier to justice, which the fees were criticised for from the outset of them being introduced.

 Employers should, therefore, expect a greater risk of claims being brought against them.
 Now, they can no longer rely on claimants being potentially deterred from bringing a claim (especially a low value one) by having to pay a fee.
 It is now advisable for employers to think twice about the risk of claims and engage more readily in Acas early conciliation, in a bid to try and settle potential claims before they are brought to Tribunal.